 Academic services.
 We provide students with a variety of services designed to support their academic studies.
-Our Center for Learning and Advancement offers research services, writing services, and other tutoring services.
+Our Center for Academic and Professional Success offers new student orientation, technical support, research services, writing services, and other tutoring services.

 Administrative services.
 We provide students with the ability to access a variety of administrative services both telephonically and via the Internet.
-For example, students can register for classes, apply for financial aid, pay their tuition, and access their transcripts online.
+For example, students can register for classes, apply for financial aid, pay their tuition and access their transcripts online.
 We believe this online accessibility provides the convenience and self-service capabilities that our students value.
 Our academic and finance counselors provide personalized online and telephonic support to our students.